okta/okta.github.io/_source/_posts/2018-06-12-mfa-in-spring-boot.md

 Spring used to have a reputation among developers for being obscure, complex, and incredibly powerful.
 Wandering into its depths was a bit like peering into the opening of a dark cave, wondering what pitfalls and dead ends awaited you as you valiantly fought to extract its many rewards from its labyrinthine depths.
 Occasionally you ran into seasoned Spring developers that, armed with their hard-won wisdom, gave you bits of wisdom and put you on the right path, saving you from wandering amid the ruins of dependency management and conflicting versions and annotations and XML syntax forever.

 Obviously, that wasn't ideal.
 Over the past few years, Spring has really worked hard to make life easier for developers.
-They moved to YML files and gradle as alternatives to Maven and XML.
+They moved to YAML files and Gradle as alternatives to Maven and XML.
 They created the Spring Boot framework, a web application framework that gets a server up and running in only a few lines of code.
 They also created things like the Spring Boot CLI and a handy Spring Initializer website.

 The Spring Boot CLI is great, and Okta already has a fantastic tutorial showing how that works.
 Check out Matt Raible's [tutorial](/blog/2017/03/21/spring-boot-oauth).